Cairns: Climate

 Cairns has hot, humid summers and very warm winters.
 Mean maximum temperatures vary from 26.2 C in July to 31.7 C in January.
 Monsoonal activity during the wet season occasionally causes major flooding of the Barron and Mulgrave Rivers, cutting off-road and rail access to the city.
 Cairns has 97.0 clear days, annually.
 Dewpoint in the wet season (summer) averages at 23 C. The average temperature of the sea ranges from 23.8 C in July to 29.4 C in January.

 Tropical cyclones

 Like most of North and Far North Queensland, Cairns is prone to tropical cyclones, usually forming between November and May.

-Notable cyclones that have affected the Cairns region include:
+Cyclones that have affected the Cairns region include: